mersocarlin/mersocarlin.com/posts/2020-06-12-styled-components-and-css-variables.md

 ---
-title: 'Styled Components and CSS Variables'
+title: 'styled-components and CSS Variables'
 excerpt: 'With styled-components and CSS variables, you can create new themes for your app with just a few lines of code.'
 date: '2020-06-11T00:00:00.000Z'
 ---

-[`styled-components`](https://styled-components.com/) is a great library for styling your React app.
+[styled-components](https://styled-components.com/) is a great library for styling your React app.
 What I like most about it is that I can keep both component and its styles in a "scoped" manner where I easily have access to the CSS rules being applied and I don't have to worry about [CSS Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) or even deleting styles that could break something else in an application.

 One might not struggle styling an app when development has just started, but in the long run having to maintain and "babysit" long stylesheet files is a complete nightmare.